MOscity/sensor-data-sync/README.md

 # sensor-data-sync
-Processes and time-synchronizes several sensor datas with custom scripts.
+Time-synchronizes several sensor datas in the given time intervals, with optional custom scripts for pre- and post-processing.

- Work in progress...

 Overview of Readme:
 - 0.)
 Systems and Packages required